 Established in 1975, ICI is a unique organisation that focuses on the role of the curator as a contextualising force for contemporary art, and one that develops infrastructure for contemporary artists and art discourse in different contexts throughout the world.
 ICI connects emerging and established curators, artists and art spaces into collaborative networks that are relevant regionally and inscribed within an international framework.

-Our network keeps growing, one collaboration at a time.
+The ICI network keeps growing, one collaboration at a time.
 Last year alone, ICI exhibitions were seen in over 37 venues in 16 countries.
-Emerging curators from 24 countries participated in the Curatorial Intensive, with courses held in Addis Ababa, Mexico City, Moscow and New York, and more than 60 curators and artists contributed to ICI’s talks, public programs, and research initiatives.
+Emerging curators from 24 countries participated in the Curatorial Intensive, with courses held in Addis Ababa, Mexico City, Moscow and New York, and more than 60 curators and artists contributed to ICI’s talks, public programmes, and research initiatives.

 For more information please visit www.curatorsintl.org